-Consideration should be given to the vulnerability of bush regeneration areas within the reserve at HR planning stage as well as during wildfire response, where possible.
+Regeneration works are currently being undertaken within the park.
+Consideration should be given to the vulnerability of bush regeneration areas within the park at HR planning stage as well as during wildfire response, where possible.

 3.3.2.3 Threatened Flora and Fauna